Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Engineering.md

 University of Warwick using PCR – this gave us the linearised backbones which we would use in assembling the plasmids in the above sections.
 Our inserts were provided by IDT and included the OXA-48 gene (sequence obtained from [1]).
-It lacked a ribosome binding site as we did not want to proliferate carbapenemase resistance during our project.
+It lacked a ribosome binding site as we did not want to proliferate Carbapenemase resistance during our project.
 Other parts included the MCP-SoxS gene (sequence obtained from [3]).
 We used Gibson and Goldengate assembly techniques to assemble our helper and reporter plasmids, respectively.